swolberg/project_4_group_4/Project_4_Group_4/README -Methodology.md

+# NCHS Leading Causes Of Death Project

-# SQL Methodolgy for the Project
+## SQL Methodolgy for the Project

 The project begins by creating three key tables within the PostgreSQL database: